wfanni/HolidayCountdown/README.md

 - setting up template variables, event binding and interpolations
 - writing logic for the variables and events to work in order to be able to change values of the event title and the datepicker
 - using localstorage to save and keep the values entered by the user
-- adding ng-fittext module to the template html to fit text to device width
+- writing a function to manage the resizing of the text in order to fit text to the device width
 - adding TailwindCSS to style the app according to the [mockup](https://www.figma.com/file/UPEugUz5jM9IzIkWft2Y9m/NC-challenge)
 - refactoring and cleaning up the code
 - setting up hosting with angular-cli-ghpages